 - Repair: Providing the nutrients necessary to help the gut repair itself is essential.
 My most comprehensive weapon against leaky gut is Leaky Gut Revive® powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root.
 With these ingredients, Leaky Gut Revive® nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
 It also comes in a delicious strawberry lemonade flavor.
 I drink a glass of Leaky Gut Revive® Strawberry Lemonade every day.

-Magnesium, specifically Magnesium Citrate, is also an excellent tool for promoting healthy bowel patterns.
-Magnesium Citrate is a form of magnesium that’s mixed with citric acid.
+Magnesium citrate is a form of magnesium that’s mixed with citric acid.
 Citric acid is in citrus fruits such as oranges, grapefruit, or lemon.
 If you are sensitive to citrus, you should talk with your functional healthcare provider before using magnesium citrate.7

 The Final Word

 Don’t flush your health away by shying away from talking about poop.
-I told you what your poop says about you to empower you to take back your health.
-Your poop says a lot about your health.
-Knowing what to look for can help make those conversations about poop more regular.
-Using these tools promotes healthy bowel patterns and improves your overall gut health.
+Your poop says a lot about your health, and knowing what to look for can help make those conversations about poop more regular.
+These tools and supplements promote healthy bowel patterns and can improve your overall gut health.
 After all, the gateway to your health begins in your gut!

 - How Lack Of Sleep Can Affect Gut Health.
 Henry Ford.
 Henry Ford Health.
 2021.